libretro/docs/docs/guides/cli-intro.md

 Note: please be aware of whether your system uses DOS/Windows style paths with backslashes `\` or Unix-style paths with forward slashes: `/`.

+Some cores don't require a content filename passed as a command line argument, for example [ScummVM](https://docs.libretro.com/library/scummvm/), which has an inbuilt file browser.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/W-fRcamSp-c" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### On macOS: invoking the RetroArch CLI executable